 Predictably, these cars are all fun and full of feel compared with their modern counterparts.
 Okay, they have laughably low limits of adhesion by today’s standards, but you could argue that this is central to their classic appeal.
 The most conventional to drive of the four is – predictably – the Triumph.
 Like the SD1 and (presumably) the SD2, it’s an accurate handler with relatively compliant ride quality (compared with the other three) and is probably greater than the sum of its parts.
 In standard form (and there’s so few like this left), the TR7’s handling balance is geared towards understeer, but there’s enough torque and throttle response to drive through this – if this is your bag.

-Given its all-independent suspension (by Macpherson struts) the Lancia should be the best all-rounder here, and in terms of ultimate handling and behaviour it does win out.
+Given its all-independent suspension (by Macpherson struts) the Lancia should be the best all-rounder here and, in terms of ultimate handling and behaviour, it does win out.
 It’s just as competent as the TR7 in the bends and on less-than-perfect roads, but what lets it down is the cumbersome and weighty steering – which just makes driving (and hustling) the Lancia a whole lot less appealing than it should be.
-We’ll live with a later (preferably supercharged) example with power assisted steering, which is almost sublime… but here, the Beta is seriously.
+We’ll live with a later (preferably supercharged) example with power-assisted steering, which is almost sublime… but here, the Beta is seriously out-classed.

 The Alfa Romeo, finally, has wonderful steering, both in terms of feeling and weight.
 It’s a great foil for the neutral handling set-up too.
 If you’re one of those people who assume just because a car is driven by its front wheels, it’s going to understeer, may we recommend an extended drive in a ‘Sud.
 In short, it goes where you point it, and delivers its best in a completely safe way – you really feel the low centre of gravity its flat-four brings to the party, as well as the supremely well-resolved dead-beam rear suspension that makes the most of its Watt’s Linkage and Panhard Rod set-up.
 It’s so easy to understand why so many manufacturers used the ‘Sud as its benchmark – and it’s the best here.